by Gerri Marroquin

 Chase Johnson, whose concentration is in digital media and telecommunications, has been a part of The WOLF Internet Radio since the first day of his freshmen year.

-“My first day I was at the station for six hours,” Chase said.
+“My first day I was at the station for six hours,” Johnson said.
 “I liked the overall vibe because it felt like family.
 The reason I am a student at UWG is because of The WOLF Internet Radio.”

-The WOLF has given Chase the opportunities to grow individually and on campus.
+The WOLF has given Johnson the opportunities to grow individually and on campus.
 He worked as an orientation leader for two years, a residential peer mentor, an athletic ambassador, and in film and video production for the university.

 “When I get behind the microphone and put my radio voice on, I’m not the person people see on the day-to-day basis,” he said.
 “I’m able to overcome my shyness and be who I feel like I am, a confident individual.”

-At the station, Chase works in programming.
+At the station, Johnson works in programming.
 However, he plans on taking a different route for his future career.
 He has been debating on either film or radio.
 If he pursues a career in film, he would like to work in cinematography or directing; in radio, he would like to pursue a career in radio promotions or on-air work.

-Chase has won the Award of Excellence for Digital Media and Telecommunications and the Professional Development Award, both given by the mass communications department.
+Johnson has won the Award of Excellence for Digital Media and Telecommunications and the Professional Development Award, both given by the mass communications department.

 Michael Lewis: WUTV

-“I didn’t even know that I was interested in TV production until I went in and found it interesting,” Michael said.
+“I didn’t even know that I was interested in TV production until I went in and found it interesting,” Lewis said.
 “The more I got involved with the station the more I realized that it was really exciting.”

 “I’m able to build on my skills and bring experience back to West Georgia of how actual news is done because while we do news at WUTV, it’s not an official hard news network, and I can’t wait to experience that every single day,” he said.

-At WUTV, Michael has the freedom of choosing his own stories on campus and setting up his own interviews, which also gives him the necessary knowledge to work in the real world.
+At WUTV, Lewis has the freedom of choosing his own stories on campus and setting up his own interviews, which also gives him the necessary knowledge to work in the real world.
 He’s able to pursue stories in new innovative ways and has control on how they are told.

-Michael believes that WUTV is different because the station has its own broadcasting area, the technical capabilities, and equipment.
+Lewis believes that WUTV is different because the station has its own broadcasting area, the technical capabilities, and equipment.

 “For us going live on the air, it pushes us to do our jobs better because we have to be tight and ready for the actual newscast.
-This prepares us for the future where you would have to be that way for the actual job,” Michael said.
+This prepares us for the future where you would have to be that way for the actual job,” Lewis said.

-Michael credits the professors, such as Dr. Camilla Grant and Deon Kay, in the mass communications department for his experiences.
+Lewis credits the professors, such as Dr. Camilla Grant and Deon Kay, in the mass communications department for his experiences.